National Highway Traffic Safety Administration, DOT.

 a.
 Develop, for access within the State, a public-use version of the linked data, copies of which will be distributed upon request.

 b.
-Develop the resources necessary to produce and distribute routine reports, respond to data requests, and provide access to the linked data for analytical, management, planning, and other purposes after Federal funding ends.
+Develop the resources necessary to produce and distribute fact sheets and routine reports, respond to data requests, and provide access to the linked data for analytical, management, planning, and other purposes after Federal funding ends.

 c.
 Use the Internet and other electronic mechanisms to efficiently distribute and share information generated from the linked data.